-A delicious Chicken Parmesan sandwich, with crispy chicken, marinara sauce, fresh basil and cheese, all on a toasted bun.
+A delicious and classic chicken parm sandwich, with crispy chicken, marinara sauce, fresh basil and cheese, all on a toasted bun.

 Marinara Sauce: You can use a homemade marinara sauce or a good quality, store-bought marinara is also a good and easy option.

 Chicken: You can usually find thinly sliced boneless skinless chicken filets at the grocery store, but if not, simply start with regular boneless, skinless chicken breasts.
 Cut each breast into 3 thin pieces, slicing lengthwise from the sides.

 Bread Crumbs: I love simple Italian seasoned dried bread crumbs for my chicken coating.
 Be sure to grab the Italian seasoned dried bread crumbs and not the plain one, for extra flavour.